Neighborhoods and housing

 Broadway, a commercial street south of Federal Hill, has a number of vegan and vegetarian-friendly restaurants including The Grange and Nick's on Broadway.
 It is also home to the Columbus Theatre and record shops Armageddon and Analog Underground.

 Further to the south of Broadway is the Armory district, where you'll find the Avery, Loie Fuller's, Hudson Street Deli and other restaurants.
 The Dexter Parade Grounds adjacent to the Armory hosts a farmers market every Thursday in the warmer months.
-If you travel east on Westminster Street back toward I-95, you'll find local favorites like White Electric Coffee and Ada Books.
+If you travel east on Westminster Street back toward I-95, you'll find local favorites like White Electric Coffee and Frog and Toad.

 West Side neighborhoods offer a wide range of living options—from condos to apartments to single-family homes—and provide easy access to RISD's campus whether you're walking, biking, driving or taking public transportation.